p/seriamp/README.md

 volume (Yamaha receivers ignore the first up/down command, treating it as the command to display current volume level on the front panel).

+### Functionality Comparison

+- *Subwoofer crossover frequency*: settable in Yamaha receivers, not settable in Onkyo/Integra receivers.
+- *Speaker configuration (small/large)*: settable in Yamaha receivers, not settable in Onkyo/Integra receivers.
+- *Bass destination (front speakers/subwoofer)*: settable in Yamaha receivers, not settable in Onkyo/Integra receivers.
+- *Volume*: main zone volume is settable in Yamaha and Onkyo/Integra receivers while the receiver is in standby.

 ### Yamaha Python Buffering

 While testing with Python, I ran into [this issue](https://bugs.python.org/issue20074) -